Our Essential Services

 Few apartments and houses in Germany still come with individual heating fueled by oil, coal, briquettes, or even firewood (Ofenheizung).
 In these cases, the rent does not cover your heating costs.
 You have to buy the fuel at DIY stores and fire up the stove yourself.
-You should keep in mind, however, that these old-fashioned heating systems can be quite unsafe, and it is often difficult to regulate the heat.
+You should keep in mind that these old-fashioned heating systems can be quite unsafe and it is often difficult to regulate the heat.

-Also ask your landlord, the caretaker (Hausmeister), or property manager, which types of bins are provided.
-According to German customs, you should separate your household waste into paper, glass, organic waste, and residual waste.
+Ask your landlord, the caretaker (Hausmeister), or property manager, about which types of bins are provided.
+You should separate your household waste into paper, glass, organic waste, and residual waste, and there are different bins for white, brown, and green glass.
 Lots of households separate tins, aluminum, and plastic bags as well.
 The waste bags are collected by municipal services every two to four weeks.

-In addition to that, certain types of waste should never be put in the household rubbish at all.
+In addition, certain types of waste should never be put in the household rubbish at all.

 - Bulky items: furniture and large electrical appliances are categorized as bulky waste (Sperrmüll).
-They are picked up by garbage disposal companies as well, but you might have to contact them directly and arrange a date.
+They are picked up by garbage disposal companies, but if not, you should contact them directly and arrange a date.

-- Clothes: you can dispose of used shoes and clothes in one of the large containers placed all around towns and cities across Germany, or donate them to charity organizations, like the Red Cross.
+- Clothes: you can dispose of used shoes and clothes in one of the large containers placed around towns and cities across Germany, or donate them to charity organizations like the Red Cross.

-- Chemicals: everything that contains toxic substances or chemicals (e.g. paints and pesticides) has to be taken to specials depots (Wertstoffhof) run by local garbage disposal companies
+- Chemicals: anything that contains toxic substances or chemicals (e.g. paints and pesticides) has to be taken to specials depots (Wertstoffhof)run by local garbage disposal companies.

 Internet and Mobile Phones

-Learning how to get a phone number in Germany is probably one of the first things you will want to do upon your arrival.
-Maybe you need mobile phone access even earlier when you’re looking for jobs in Germany, or if you travel there for a fact-finding trip.
+Knowing how to get a sim card in Germany is important for when you arrive.
+You need mobile phone access when you’re looking for jobs in Germany, or if you travel there for a fact-finding trip.

 Different Cell Phone Providers and Deals